 Born into a wealthy and well-known Roman family, Clement was highly educated and raised in luxury.
 But he lost his family when his mother and brothers were caught in a roaring gale at sea and were flung by the storm to different places.
 His grieving father went off to look for his wife and sons, and somehow also was lost.

 Clement wanted desperately to find his family, and decided to travel east in his search.
 He went to Alexandria, where he met the apostle Barnabas.
 Later, in Palestine, he was introduced to the apostle Peter, and the two men struck up a friendship.
-After many spiritual conversations, Clement agreed to be baptized by Peter, and became his follower.
-In the next years he accompanied the great apostle on his travels, helping in his efforts to bring people to Christ, and enduring with him his sufferings and imprisonments.
+After many spiritual conversations Clement agreed to be baptized by Peter, and became his follower.
+In the next years he accompanied the great apostle on his travels and helped in Peter's efforts to bring people to Christ, enduring with him his sufferings and imprisonments.

 Peter knew that enemies of Christ were determined to kill him.
 He wanted to leave the Church, and Rome, in good hands.
 He and the other apostles made Clement a bishop.
 After Peter's death as a martyr, two men served briefly as Bishop of Rome, and then came Clement's tenure.
 He served brilliantly, convincing unbelievers to follow Christ and fearlessly proclaiming the faith.
 As bishop, he urged his flock in a letter to be willingly "imprisoned" or "bound" for Christ: "Let the one truly possessed by the love of Christ keep His commandments.
 What can express the binding power of divine love?"